 All of the families are clients or patients of Brighter Beginnings.
 Most of the families involved are struggling economically and require some assistance to provide special gifts and food for the holiday season.

 A forgotten password is easy to remedy.
 Click here.

 Thanks for asking!
 To find out more ways to support Brighter Beginnings go to http://www.brighter-beginnings.org

 While we encourage families to focus on basic needs, we also ask them to think of a 'special wish.'
 Many of our families have never had the opportunity to wish for something 'frivolous.'
 Sometimes, a family might get carried away and request expensive items.
 Please don't be offended.
 Read through the different family profiles and feel free to choose a family whose values seem to be most in line with your own.
-Remember, you are not obligated to provide gift cards for everything on the wish list.
+Remember, you are not obligated to provide gifts for everything on the wish list.
 We hope to provide at least two gifts for each person.
 You are welcome to provide more if you wish.

 Individuals or groups desiring to adopt a family browse the profiles of families in need.
 Each profile includes a brief description of the individuals being adopted, along with the first name or initial and age of each person.
 The family members create a ‘Wish List’.
 Occasionally children (and some parents) get carried away and ask for expensive items.
 Please don’t be offended by this.
 Donors are NOT obligated to provide for every wish on the list.
-Donors purchase gift cards to correspond with the wish list and drop them off at the assigned Brighter Beginnings location on the scheduled drop off date.
+Donors purchase gifts/gift cards to correspond with the wish list and drop them off at the assigned Brighter Beginnings location on the scheduled drop off date.
 (Please remember to wear a mask and maintain physical space.)
-Brighter Beginnings staff members facilitate the transfer of the gift cards to the families.
+Brighter Beginnings staff members facilitate the transfer of the gifts to the families.